Maqentaer/jsonml-cli/README.md

 #jsonml-cli

-Parse HTML and convert to JSONML
+Convert HTML to JSONML or vice versa

 ##Usage